 The Dallas personal injury lawyers at Montgomery Law are here to help make sure you get the medical care you need, as well as the compensation you deserve following an injury caused by a premises issue or property-owner negligence.

-If you were hurt after slipping, tripping, or falling (for any reason) while at an apartment complex, you should report the incident to the landlord or property manager immediately.
+If you were hurt after slipping, tripping, or falling for any reason while at an apartment complex (even if in the parking lot), you should report the incident to the landlord or property manager immediately.
 Premises liability law is complex, but in many cases, the apartment complex may be liable for your injuries.

 It’s important that the incident is documented, and that any potential evidence is gathered right away.
 Helpful evidence can include taking pictures of whatever you slipped, tripped, or fell on (e.g., uneven concrete, broken steps, holes, water, pool hazards, etc).
 You should also take pictures of the shoes you were wearing at the time of the incident (if applicable), as well as any injuries you suffered as a result.
 This evidence can be critical to proving your claim and obtaining compensation.